 In the spring of your junior year, before registration for fall classes, you should present your chosen research advisor with a proposal for your research with the information requested on the Registrar’s Independent Research (Art 398) Petition.
 In addition, briefly explain how the work you plan to do in the fall will likely demonstrate your interest in the field and should involve you in relatively sophisticated art historical pursuits.
 The faculty member will then decide from this proposal whether they will be able to work with you on your project.

 If your proposal is approved, you will carry out your independent research project during the fall semester of your senior year as an advanced independent study in Art History (Art 398).
 You will write a paper that is around 30-40 pages in length or complete an equivalent project.
-This paper or project must be completed by the end of the fall semester.
+This paper or project must be completed by no later than March 31.
+If you would like comments in order to revise, please consider submitting it sooner.
 You will also be required to present your research publicly in the spring semester.
-The paper/project, or a revised version of it, must be submitted to your research adviser along with a statement of eligibility by the second Monday of the Spring semester.
+The paper/project must be submitted to your research adviser along with a statement of eligibility.
 The adviser will share those items with the other Art History faculty.
-The statement needs to include your own brief explanation for why you should be considered an Art History distinction candidate, your grade point average and let us know how well you have done in Art courses, Art History courses, and courses related to the major (e.g., Aesthetics).
-Tell us other ways you have been acquiring and demonstrating a high level of art historical expertise (e.g., language and culture skills; museum, gallery, preservation society work; direct exposure to major works of art, etc.).
+The statement needs to include your own brief explanation for why you should be considered an Art History distinction candidate, your grade point average and how well you have done in Art courses, Art History courses, and courses related to the major.
+Feel free to tell us other ways you have been acquiring and demonstrating a high level of art historical expertise (e.g., language and culture skills; museum, gallery, preservation society work; direct exposure to major works of art, etc.).

 The Art and Art History faculty will then determine Departmental Distinction, and the department’s decision will be final.
 Your paper and presentation, however, will not be the only factors in the decision process.
 The College Catalog states that distinction is “awarded to students who have the qualities most valued in their discipline [and especially] the ability to produce independently work of the highest scholarly…standard consonant with his or her [presumed] training [as a major]. …While grade point averages may help a department to select its candidates for distinction, they must not be the only factor used.”